jamieweb/travis-ci_csp-tester/README.md

 Make sure to use the localhost address of the value to exclude as this is what the report will contain - not your real website address.

 You can use either file or both at the same time, the script checks inside both of them for each report.

+## File Names

+Watch out for possible file name collisions.
+You can freely rename these if required as long as you also update references to them in `.travis.yml`, `build.sh` and `crawl.js`.

+The files that will be present permanently are:

+* .travis.yml
+* build.sh
+* crawl.js
+* csp.txt
+* blocked-uri-exclusions.txt
+* document-uri-exclusions.txt

+The following files will be created during the build on Travis-CI.
+These will never exist in your actual repository, but still watch out for possible file name collisions:

+* crawled.csv
+* csp-reports.txt